Requirements for the Minor

-- Students may seek permission from the WGS Director to substitute courses not cross-listed with the Women's and Gender Studies program.
+- Students may petition to receive WGS credit for a course that is not cross-listed in WGS.
 These courses should include identifiable content devoted to women's or gender studies, and the student must be able to do a significant project or assignment based within the fields of women's studies or gender studies.
-The student should consult the WGS Course Modification specifications before electronically submitting a proposal for Course Modification that includes a copy of the course syllabus.
-This should take place prior to mid-term of the semester in which the course is taken.
-The proposal must be approved by the instructor and the WGS Director.
+If possible, students should file this petition before the semester starts; if that's not possible, students should file the petition during the first four weeks of class.

 In addition to the above courses, students may also submit a proposal to substitue a non-WGS course to fulfill a requirement for the WGS Minor.
 Consult the specifications prior to submitting a proposal.